Drake Archer wasn’t looking for trouble. He didn’t want complications. He didn’t want questions.

 He let his lips curl and knew his smile wasn’t going to be reassuring.
 “Be very careful.
 You don’t want to play with me.”

 But her chin notched into the air.
 “Maybe I do,” she said and her voice made his cock jerk.
-Sex and sin—that was what she sounded like just then.
+Sex and sin—that was what she sounded like.
 Taking her time, she walked toward him.
 He noticed her shoes then.
 High, black heels.
 So she wasn’t as tall as he’d thought.

 And those heels were definitely fuck-me shoes.
 She can keep them on for me, but I don’t want her wearing anything else.